crazydq/hytex/README.md

-# hytex 1.0.0
+# Hytex

-## About

-A utility for watch changing objects and trigger customer define functions.
+Hytex is a utility for watch changing objects and trigger customer define functions.
 A lightwweight alternative for Redux, Mobx or Flux.

 ## Compatible with all serious browsers
 Works with: IE 9+, FF 4+, SF 5+, WebKit, CH 7+, OP 12+, Node.JS